jdc-cunningham/chrome-extension-code-injector/DEVLOG.md

 08/08/2020

+Ahh... so there's multiple `id="primary"` on a page how nice.
+Also no pop state, it seems to be "reacty" eg. soft urls/routing hmm.... hoping can select stuff by their custom tags/custom attributes

+08/08/2020

 So... this is problematic.
 So far the best thing I've found is to inject CSS that runs right away/override the primary tiles(hide them).
 You'll see the blank tile placeholders briefly but does the job of not hijacking your intent/mind by showing you a bunch of eye-catching stuff.

 Currently struggling with trying to run scripts on certain paths eg. this CSS override should only work on the home page.
 And I still need to add some way to re-enable/see the primary tiles on home page if I want.